Tigers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Manny Machado and the San Diego Padres square off against Javier Baez and the Detroit Tigers on Friday at 6:40 PM ET, in the first of a three-game series at Comerica Park.
+The San Diego Padres and Fernando Tatis Jr. ready for the second of a three-game series against Javier Baez and the Detroit Tigers on Saturday at Comerica Park.

-The Padres are the favorite in this one, at -145, while the underdog Tigers have +120 odds to play spoiler.
-The total for the contest has been set at 9 runs.
+Bookmakers list the Padres as -135 moneyline favorites, while giving the underdog Tigers +110 moneyline odds.
+The total is 10 runs for this matchup (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.